This 3-layer German Apple Streusel Cake is easy, beautiful, and absolutely delicious! If you’ve got apples, you’ve got to make this German cake.

 - 9-inch Springform pan

-- Parchment paper or round Silpat mat
+- Circle of parchment paper or round Silpat mat

-- Wire cooling rack
+- Wire rack

-How to Make German Apple Cake with Streusel Topping
+😍 How to Make German Apple Cake with Streusel Topping

-Place the dough back in the bowl and cover with a towel.
+Place the dough back in the mixing bowl and cover with a towel.
 Let the dough stand for 30 minutes.

 Meanwhile, pre-heat the oven to to 350F/180C.

 Dice the butter and add it to the flour.
 Use your fingers to work the butter into the flour until it goes from being dry to sticking together in clumps.

 Line your springform pan with parchment or a round Silpat mat (I usually grease the bottom of the pan so the parchment will stick better) and then press the yeast dough into the pan.